malakhv/PyKit/README.md

-# PyKit
+# Python Kit Library (PyKit)

 The common library for Python projects.
+It contains useful utilities and stuff.